curexe/SmartPay-API/older_versions/v1-2/consumers/get_consumers.md

 ## Description

-Retreives a list of consumers (100 at a time).
-You can use parameters to filter the list, and the page param to request additional results.
+Retreives a list of consumers.
+Will return up to 100 results at a time.
+Parameters can be used to filter the list.
+Use <b>page</b>  to retreive the next results in the set.

 ## Parameters